chauff/cse1500-web-transcripts/_lectures/http.md

 [Google keeps track of the percentage of users using its services through IPv6](https://www.google.com/intl/en/ipv6/statistics.html#tab=ipv6-adoption&tab=ipv6-adoption).
 As of November 2021 about 37% of users rely on IPv6, a slow and steady increase.
 It is just a matter of years until IPv4 is replaced by IPv6.

 While we typically use domain names, we can also use IP addresses directly in the browser's address bar.
-One quick way of determining the IP address of a domain is the `ping` command: it sends an echo request package to a destination and awaits the reply, measuring the round-trip time as part of it.
-Let's use it to determine the IP address of `www.google.com`:
+One quick way of determining the IP address of a domain is the `ping` command: it sends an echo request package to a destination and awaits the reply, measuring the round-trip time as part of it and listing the IP address as a by-product.
+For example, `ping www.google.com` tells us that the corresponding IP address is `142.251.36.36` (a single domain can be tied to several IP addresses to enable large-scale operations and thus you are likely to receive a different IP address when trying out this command):

 <asciinema-player src="../cast/ping-example.cast"></asciinema-player>